ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 Volumes that have the same volume profile can have different IOPS and Throughput limit values based on their capacity.
 Volumes can have the same IOPS limit, even if their capacity and volume profiles are different.
 {: note}

 Where can you see what bandwidth or throughput limit is assigned to your volume?
-The bandwidth or throughput limits assigned to the volume can been seen as **Throughput** on the overview tab of the Block Storage volume details page.{: ui}
+The bandwidth or throughput limits assigned to the volume can be seen as **Throughput** on the overview tab of the Block Storage volume details page.{: ui}

 Where can you see what bandwidth or throughput limit is assigned to your volume?
 You can see the bandwidth value in the output of the `ibmcloud is volume` command.{: cli}